Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

-Home remedies for allergic rhinitis include nasal washes with a saline solution.
+Home remedies for allergic rhinitis include nasal washes with saline solution.
 Many different over-the-counter and prescription drugs are used to treat allergic rhinitis.
-These medications include oral and nasal antihistamines, corticosteroid nasal sprays, cromolyn, leukotriene antagonists such as montelukast (Singulair), and decongestants.
+These medications include oral and nasal antihistamines, corticosteroid nasal sprays, cromolyn, leukotriene antagonists such as montelukast (Singulair, generic), and decongestants.
 Many of these drugs have side effects.
-Immunotherapy (“allergy shots”) may also be an option for some patients.
+Immunotherapy (allergy shots or under-the-tongue tablets) may also be an option for some patients.

-Rhinitis is inflammation of the mucous membrane of the nasal passages.
+Rhinitis is inflammation of the mucous membranes of the nasal passages.
 It results from severe nasal congestion or other changes that irritate the nose.

-Allergic rhinitis is caused by a substance (allergan) that triggers an allergic response.
-As part of the allergic response, the body’s immune system launches a defensive attack by releasing histamine and other chemicals.
+Allergic rhinitis is caused by a substance (allergen) that triggers an allergic response.
+As part of the allergic response, the body's immune system launches a defensive attack by releasing histamine and other chemicals.

 Allergic rhinitis is generally classified as either:

 Allergens involved in allergic rhinitis come from either outdoor or indoor substances: